Anytime you take yourself into the wilderness, you are entering some level of a survival situation.

 Understand that much of your equipment, depending on the environment, is life support equipment.
 This includes water bottles, an aluminum cup for boiling water, a sleeping bag and ground pad, and clothing items such as hats, mittens and even sunglasses.

 Water bottles should be in a secured backpack pouch, not placed where it can fall out with you not knowing.
 Water purifying pumps are prone to breakage if they are not well protected.
-Chemical options, such as chlorine or iodine tablets, should be in the survival kit for this reason.
+Chemical options, such as chlorine tablets, should be in the survival kit for this reason.

 Know Your Gear